-I.T in RSSN F.A.C I.T in RSSN F.A.C E. "I Was A Spy For The S.B. "by Heatwave Flagg-Lamb "The Homeing Pidgeon".....by Ralph Showman.
+"I Was A Spy For The S.B. "by Heatwave Flagg-Lamb "The Homeing Pidgeon"......by Ralph Showman.
 "The Seven Sisters Story" by Fireall Niggery & the Democrats.
 "Who Actually Owns Polaris" by Nick Sharpstung.
-"The Flace of a Woman in the London Peace Movement" by Melvyn.
 "The Place of a Woman in the London Peace Movement" by Melvyn.
-"The Use of Fins in Clay Modelling" by Cretin Noñvioleñt Action.
+"The Use of Pins in Clay Modelling" by Cretin Nonviolent Action.
 "Dining Out in London on £1200 a Year by Oliver Cromwell "How to Cook" or "Take One Trot and Simmer Slow" by Alisdair Buckle "When I Shout, Jump on the Shovel" by Harry Locksmith.
 "Don't Call Me, I'll Call You" by Nicolas Webster.
-"Its All Greek to Me".....by Kathy Lost.
+"Its All Greek to Me"......by Kathy Lost.
 "Its Staying All Greek too" by Judy Beck & Val Harrison.
 "Solidarity Men, Solidarity." by Acton Openness.